HeZhang1994/hypergraph-matching/README.md

 [![image](https://img.shields.io/badge/status-stable-brightgreen.svg)]()
 [![image](https://img.shields.io/badge/build-passing-brightgreen.svg)]()

-This is a **MATLAB** implementation for **hyper-graph matching** and image correspondences as presented in [Game theoretic hypergraph matching for multi-source image correspondences](https://www.researchgate.net/publication/305696390_Game_Theoretic_Hypergraph_Matching_for_Multi-source_Image_Correspondences).
+This is a **MATLAB** implementation of **hyper-graph matching** based image correspondences as presented in [Game theoretic hypergraph matching for multi-source image correspondences](https://www.researchgate.net/publication/305696390_Game_Theoretic_Hypergraph_Matching_for_Multi-source_Image_Correspondences).

 ## Usage

 1. Execute `siftWin32.exe` (**Windows** OS is required) before running the hyper-graph matching code.

-2. Run `run_matching.m` on MATLAB for image correspondences based on hyper-graph matching.
+2. Run `run_matching.m` on MATLAB.

+Note:

-- Note: Tuning **parameters** (i.e., `distRatio`, `imresizerate1` and `imresizerate2`) to larger value (less than 1) will generate more key points and result in low matching speed.
+- Tuning **parameters** (i.e., `distRatio`, `imresizerate1` and `imresizerate2`) to larger value (less than 1) will generate more key points and result in low matching speed.

-- Note: The running time reported in our paper dose not include the time of establishing hyper-graphs (i.e., the time of computing hyper-edges).
+- The running time reported in the paper dose not include the time of establishing hyper-graphs (i.e., the time of computing hyper-edges).

 ## Citation

-Please cite the following paper in your work when using this implementation.
+Please cite the following paper if you used this implementation in your work.

     @Article{zhang17hypergraphmatch,
       title      = {Game theoretic hypergraph matching for multi-source image correspondences},